 If any European capital knows how to enjoy the good life, it's Vienna.
 Compared to most modern urban centers, the pace of life here is slow.
 Locals linger over pastry and coffee at cafés.
 Concerts and classical music abound.
 And chatting with friends at a wine garden is not a special event but a way of life.

 For many Viennese, the living room is down the street at the neighborhood coffeehouse, which offers light lunches, fresh pastries, a wide selection of newspapers, and "take all the time you want" charm (just beware of the famously grumpy waiters).
 Each coffeehouse comes with its own individual character.
 Café Sperl dates from 1880, and is still furnished identically to the day it opened — from the coat tree to the chairs.
-Café Hawelka has a dark, "brooding Trotsky" atmosphere, paintings by struggling artists (who couldn't pay for coffee), smoked velvet couches, and a phone that rings for regulars.
+Café Hawelka has smoked velvet couches and a dark, "brooding Trotsky" atmosphere.
 Mrs. Hawelka died a couple of weeks after Pope John Paul II.
 Locals suspect the pontiff wanted her much-loved Buchteln (marmalade-filled doughnuts) in heaven.

 Make it a point to stop by Demel, the ultimate Viennese chocolate shop, filled with Art Nouveau boxes of choco-dreams come true: Kandierte Veilchen (candied violet petals), Katzenzungen (cats' tongues), and much more.
 An impressive cancan of cakes is displayed to tempt you into springing for the 10-euro cake-and-coffee deal (point to the cake you want).
 You'll sure to see Sacher torte, the local specialty.
 Apart from its apricot filling, the recipe seems pretty simple...chocolate on chocolate.
 You can sit inside the shop, with a view of the cake-making, or outside, with the street action.
 Fancy shops like this boast on their sign: "K.u.K." (meaning good enough for the König und Kaiser — king and emperor).